likicv/usysml-test-cases/README.md

 The title of the test case contains a short description of the test case, and a unique identifier (Test Case ID) which allows it to be referenced subsequently.
-The Test Case ID is of the form 'XY.ABC' where 'XY' refers to the spiral, and 'ABC' is the unique test case number within a spiral.
+The Test Case ID is of the form 'XY-ABC' where 'XY' refers to the spiral, and 'ABC' is the unique test case number within a spiral.
 The spiral shows the scope that the test case refers to; for example, for a test case that is marked 'spiral 1'